Boom Corp. raises $1.8M to make social games like Boom Slingers

 Where does your enterprise stand on the AI adoption curve?
 Take our AI survey to find out.

-Boom Corp. has raised $1.8 million in seed funding to develop social games that bring people together, much like the company’s first title Boom Slingers.
+Boom Corp. has raised $1.8 million in seed funding to develop social games that bring people together, much like the company’s first title, Boom Slingers.

 The female-led company is based in Tampere, Finland, and it has eight people.
-The four founders have eight to 10 years experience each in games, working on titles such as Angry Birds and Badland.
+The four founders have 8-to-10 years experience each in games, working on titles such as Angry Birds and Badland.
 They started the company in March 2020, just as the pandemic was starting.
 And they managed to raise two angel funding rounds during the year.

 VGames led the funding round.
-Eitan Reisel, managing partner at VGames, said in an email to GamesBeat that the fund invested because of the strong team that has worked together for a while.
+Eitan Reisel, the managing partner at VGames, said in an email to GamesBeat that the fund invested because of the strong team that has worked together for a while.
 He noted the chemistry between the founders, diversity of talent and skills, and the fact that they have launched games from scratch in the past.

-He noted the strong retention and marketing metrics, and he said the genre combining casual game play with social mechanics — player versus player (PVP) — is something he has strong confidence in.
+He noted the strong retention and marketing metrics, and he said the genre combining casual game play with social mechanics — player-vs.-player (PVP) — is something he has strong confidence in.

 “It is important to us to invest in studios who strive to build big titles that will reach large audiences.
 Boom Slingers has proven very strong organic engagement from early days and that is a very important factor,” Reisel said.